Heavenly Helpers (Wings Optional)

-8. "Angel In Your Arms" by Barbara Mandrell
+8. "Angel in Your Arms" by Barbara Mandrell

 The woman in this 1985 song is surely no angel, and she's letting her husband know that when it comes to cheating, two can play at that age-old game.
 Barbara Mandrell describes a woman who became tired of the neglect of her wayward spouse and sought some side action herself.

-9. "Angel With A Shotgun" by The Cab
+9. "Angel With a Shotgun" by The Cab

 In this 2011 song by The Cab, the narrator sees himself as an angel cast out of heaven, ready to fight for love with all that he has.
-Perhaps this an NRA (National Rifle Association) angel?
+Perhaps this is an NRA (National Rifle Association) angel?
 I dunno if they come in that shade of grey.

 I'm an angel with a shotgun,